 Julian Price Memorial Park, on the Blue Ridge Parkway.
 Part of the trail winds through the Price Park campsite.
 MP 296.5

 Remember to be careful out there on the falls.
+Do not ever dive into the pool at the base of any waterfall!
 Blue Ridge NC Guide is not responsible in any way for any injuries sustained while enjoying the falls, nor are we responsible if you foolishly park on Old Turnpike and get towed/cited.

 All text and photos copyright 2012 Cassandra Hartley, Blue Ridge NC Guide.
 No portion of this article is to be copied, saved, or otherwise distributed without express written consent.
 Sharing is encouraged using the designated social media sharing buttons at the bottom of this article.
 Photos for this post provided by our sister site Photos by Cassandra Lea.
-Author received no compensation, monetary or otherwise, in exchange for this article.
+Author received no compensation, monetary or otherwise, in exchange for this article, but getting a call from the NCSHP sure scared the snot out of her.